 Believe it or not, you can actually teach your dog to poop on command!
 Follow these steps from AKC’s Canine Good Citizen® Director and Certified Applied Animal Behaviorist Dr. Mary Burch in order to have your pup go to the bathroom on cue.

-- Basic house training.
-Before you can have your dog pooping outside on command, you must teach him to “go” outside so he isn’t having accidents in the house.
+Before you can have your dog pooping outside on cue, you must teach him to go outside in the first place so he isn’t having accidents in the house.

-- Repeat over and over.
-Repeat this pattern and command for a number of days so your dog will begin to make the connection between the command and the action of going to the bathroom.
+Repeat this pattern and cue for a number of days so your dog will begin to make the connection between the cue and the action of going to the bathroom.